Khans of Bollywood: Shah Rukh Khan

-Shah Rukh Khan (born Shahrukh Khan, 2 November 1965), popularly called as SRK, is sometimes referred to in the media as the "Baadshah of Bollywood", "King Khan", "King of Romance".
-He has appeared in several successful romantic love stories including Darr, Dilwale Dulhania Le Jayenge, Dil to Pagal Hai, Kuch Kuch Hota Hai and Veer Zaara among others.
-He is also a recipient of 8 Filmfare for 'Best Actor in a leading role awards' (tied with legendary Dilip Kumar) and won a total of 14 Filmfare awards.
-He has appeared in more than 80 Bollywood films.
-Described by the Los Angeles Times as perhaps "The World's Biggest Movie Star", Khan has a significant following in Asia and the Indian diaspora worldwide.
-He is one of the richest actors in the world, with an estimated net worth of 390 million, and his work in Bollywood has earned him numerous accolades, including 15 Filmfare Awards.
+Shah Rukh Khan (born Shahrukh Khan, 2 November 1965), popularly called as SRK, is sometimes referred to in the media as the "King of Bollywood" and "King Khan".
+He has appeared in several successful romantic films including Darr, Dilwale Dulhania Le Jayenge, Dil to Pagal Hai, Kuch Kuch Hota Hai and Veer Zaara among others.
+He is also a recipient of eight Filmfare Awards for Best Actor (tied with the legendary Dilip Kumar) and won a total of 14 Filmfare Awards.
+He has appeared in more than 80 films.
+Described by the Los Angeles Times as perhaps "The World's Biggest Movie Star", Khan has a huge fan following in Asia and the Indian diaspora worldwide with a significant following in Europe as well.
+He is one of the richest actors in the world, with an estimated net worth of 770 million, and his work in Bollywood has earned him numerous accolades.

-Khan started his career with appearances in several television-series in the late 1980s.
-He made his Bollywood debut in 1992 with Deewana.
-Early in his career, Khan was recognised for portraying villainous roles in the films Darr (1993), Baazigar (1993) and Anjaam (1994).
-He then rose to prominence after starring in a series of romantic films, including Dilwale Dulhania Le Jayenge (1995), Dil To Pagal Hai (1997), Kuch Kuch Hota Hai (1998) and Kabhi Khushi Kabhie Gham...
-(2001).
-He earned critical acclaim for his portrayals of an alcoholic in Devdas (2002), a terminally ill patient in Kal Ho Naa Ho (2003), a NASA scientist in Swades (2004), a wanted criminal in Don (2006), a hockey coach in Chak De!
-India (2007), a man with Asperger syndrome in My Name Is Khan (2010), an Army officer in Jab Tak Hai Jaan (2012), a forty-year old bachelor in Chennai Express (2013), a dancer in the musical heist comedy movie Happy New Year (2014), a deranged fan in the psychological thriller movie Fan (2016) and a gangster in the crime thriller movie Raees (2017).
-After a break of four years, Khan starred in the action thriller film Pathaan (2023), which broke numerous box office records, becoming one of the highest grossing Indian films of all time.
+Khan started his career with appearances in many television series in the late 1980s.
+He made his film debut in 1992 with Deewana.
+Early in his career, Khan was recognised for portraying villainous roles in the films Baazigar (1993), Darr (1993), and Anjaam (1994).
+He then rose to prominence after starring in a series of romantic films, including Kabhi Haan Kabhi Naa (1993), Dilwale Dulhania Le Jayenge (1995), Dil To Pagal Hai (1997), Kuch Kuch Hota Hai (1998) and Kabhi Khushi Kabhie Gham (2001), among others.
+Khan garnered critical acclaim for his portrayals of an alcoholic in Devdas (2002), a terminally ill patient in Kal Ho Naa Ho (2003), a NASA scientist in Swades (2004), an incarcerated ex-pilot in Veer Zaara (2004), a wanted criminal in Don (2006) and Don 2 (2012), a hockey coach in Chak De!
+India (2007), a man with Asperger syndrome in My Name Is Khan (2010), an Army officer in Jab Tak Hai Jaan (2012), a film star and his fan in Fan (2016) and a gangster in Raees (2017), among other roles.
+After a break of four years, Khan starred in action thrillers Pathaan (2023) and Jawan (2023), which broke numerous box office records, and ranks among the highest grossing Indian films of all time.
+Khan thus became the first Indian actor to deliver two films that earned over ₹10 billion.

 Many of his films display themes of Indian national identity and connections with diaspora communities, or gender, racial, social and religious differences and grievances.
 For his contributions to film, the Government of India honored him with the Padma Shri, and the Government of France awarded him both the Ordre des Arts et des Lettres and the Légion d'honneur.

-Along with the awards, he has been awarded four honorary doctorates.
+Additionally, he has been awarded four honorary doctorates.